-It’s no secret that enterprise resource planning (ERP) software is a great way to consolidate your business functions.
-It also can reduce process times, increase collaboration and centralize data throughout the enterprise.
+It’s no secret that modern enterprise resource planning (ERP) software is a great way to consolidate your business functions.
+It also can increase operational efficiency, produce cost savings and centralize data throughout the enterprise.

-Clearly, ERP systems have a wide range of benefits, but how can you convince executives to see eye-to-eye with you?
-What arguments will you need to make and back up?
+Clearly, ERP systems have a wide range of benefits, but how can you convince executives of the ROI?
+What arguments will you need to make, and what goals will you need to quantify?

-Here, we’re going to help you develop a solid ERP business case that’s sure to convince your boss.
+Here, we’re going to help you develop a solid ERP business case that’s sure to convince your boss to give you an adequate ERP budget.

 4 Reasons You Need an ERP Business Case